 A kilowatt-hour of electricity is the same no matter where you go in the United States (or the world) - but how much greenhouse gas is emitted to create that kilowatt-hour can vary greatly across the country because of regional variations in how that power is produced.
-For example, according to Nashville Electric Service (NES), the average residence in Nashville consumes around 15,000 kilowatt-hours (KwH) each year, resulting in approximately 7 MTCO2E.
+For example, according to Nashville Electric Service (NES), the average residence in Nashville consumes around 15,000 kilowatt-hours (KwH) each year, resulting in approximately 9.3 MTCO2E.
 However, power suppliers in different regions of the country use different sources of power generation (hydroelectric, wind, solar, coal, oil, natural gas, waste-to-energy, etc.).
 If a residence in another state consumed 15,000 KwH in a year, how much greenhouse gas would be emitted?
 According to the Campus Carbon Calculator:

-Consuming 15,000 creates this much

-KwH in this state greenhouse gas (MTCO 2 E)
+Consuming 15,000 KwH in this state creates this much greenhouse gas (MTCO2E)

+Colorado 12.5

-Kansas 13.4
+Kansas 12.4

+South Dakota 11.2

-Wisconsin 12.5
+Wisconsin 10.9

-Ohio 10.5

-Georgia 10.2
+Tennessee 9.3

+Alaska 8.8

-Texas 9.0
+Texas 8.1

-North Carolina 7.8
+North Carolina 7.1

-Tennessee 7.0

-Massachusetts 6.3
+Massachusetts 5.0

-New York 4.9
+New York 3.4

-Alaska 3.4